Greetings to you, music lovers and sports fans all across the country.

 I know I sound like a nerd.

-I'm not one of these charismatic type of Christians, but I firmly believe the Bible is the word of God, and I'm excited about it, and I want to be contagious in my enthusiasm for the Bible to inspire a like interest in other people so that they can explore it and receive the life chasing changing benefits that I have received.
+And I want to be contagious in my enthusiasm for the Bible to inspire a like interest in other people so that they can explore it and receive the life-changing benefits that I have received.

 All of that is true, folks.

-Um he can barely contain his excitement overall, just wants to share it.
+He can barely contain his excitement overall.

-Jesus on trial by David Limbaugh.
+Jesus on Trial by David Limbaugh.

-Kicking off a brand new week of broadcast excellence, Rush Limbaugh, America's real anchor man and uh doctor of democracy.
+Kicking off a brand new week of broadcast excellence, Rush Limbaugh, America's real anchor man and doctor of democracy.

-Here in one harmless, lovable little fuzzball.
+Here in one harmless, lovable little fuzzball, people have been waving past.

-Hi, James, I'm glad you waited.
+I'm glad you waited.

 Yeah.

-1992 Ditto's.
+1992 Dittos.

 Appreciate that.